Grand Ethiopian Renaissance Dam: Benefits

-Sudan expects a reduce in floods thanks to the dam, but this has not been observed in reality yet.
+Sudan expected fewer floods thanks to the dam, but this was not initially observed.

 Environmental and social impacts

 The NGO International Rivers has commissioned a local researcher to make a field visit because so little environmental impact information is publicly available.

 Public consultation about dams in Ethiopia is affected by the political climate in the country.
 International Rivers reports that "conversations with civil society groups in Ethiopia indicate that questioning the government's energy sector plans is highly risky, and there are legitimate concerns of government persecution.
 Because of this political climate, no groups are actively pursuing the issues surrounding hydro-power dams, nor publicly raising concerns about the risks in this situation, extremely limited and inadequate public consultation has been organised" during the implementation of major dams.

 In June 2011, Ethiopian journalist Reeyot Alemu was imprisoned after she raised questions about the proposed Grand Millennium Dam.
 Staff of International Rivers have received death threats.
 Former prime minister Meles Zenawi called opponents of the project "hydropower extremists" and "bordering on the criminal" at a conference of the International Hydropower Association (IHA) in Addis Ababa in April 2011.
 At the conference, the Ethiopian state power utility was embraced as a "Sustainability Partner" by the IHA.